Wooder/HowToPatchFlutterEngine1_22_6_gpu_crash/README.md

 The workarround is to build the app only for arm64 (all 64 bit iPhones better than iPhone 5/ iPhone 5c).

-1. Add the following post install hook to your Podfile (mybe merge it with an existing post install hook - only one hook is allowed):
+1. Add the following post install hook to your Podfile (maybe merge it with an existing post install hook - only one hook is allowed):
  ```
 post_install do |installer|
   installer.pods_project.targets.each do |target|